nemonik/hands-on-DevOps-gen2/README.md

   You didn't update your `/etc/hosts` file with the values provided by the [./coredns/patch.sh](./coredns/patch.sh) script.

-  To fix this do perfom the following.
+  To fix this perform the following.

   ```bash
   cd $HOME/Development/workspace/hands-on-DevOps-gen2